Changing Your computer's settings

 You can also open System Preferences from the Dock or Launchpad.

-Click the buttons in the interactive below to learn about some of the settings that you can change in System Preferences.
+Click the buttons in the interactive below to learn about some of the settings you can change in System Preferences.

 Here you can set restrictions on which websites your children can visit, set time limits, and more.
 You will first need to create a Managed account (in the Users & Group settings) in order to use parental controls.